Root Canal Treatment

 NUsing small, specially designed hand or rotary files, the root canals are cleaned and shaped to a form that can be sealed.
 The canals are cleaned by flushing with an anti-bacterial solution.

-A root canal treatment can possibly consist out of multiple treatments, as a molar has several root canals whereas a tooth only has one.
+It can possibly consist out of multiple treatments, as a molar has several root canals whereas a tooth only has one.

 Step 6: filling the root canal